bookenjoyer67/meshtastic_mqtt_reticulum/README.md

 A bridge that connects Meshtastic devices via MQTT to Reticulum networks, enabling interoperability between Meshtastic mesh networks and Reticulum-based networks.

+I am looking to make this into it's own broker instead of connecting to an external MQTT server in the near future.
+Currently I am testing all features.
+I am looking to expand on much more but I need to focus on making sure everything is functional before proceeding with more features.

+A top priority is to establish that the bridge with reticulum and meshtastic is fully functional.
+I didn't have a radio so I wasn't able to test that feature.

+It is able to send and recieve packets.
+Now I want to make sure it's serving it's intended purpose so I can build all the features around the bridge.

+The scenerio I am envisioning for this app is this would be running as a "server" with a usb dongle attached for it to transmit radio.
+People will reach the server via mqtt from either reticulum or meshtastic via lora (or mqtt).
+This will serve as a gateway if people want to mesh but don't have the ability to yet from a lack of the specialized hardware.
+While people are looking to phase out legacy styles of communication this should serve as a transitionary piece of software that has baseline meshtastic and reticulum features (with more to add in the future).

+Yes the majority of the code is vibe coded because I have a big picture I want to accomplish as one guy.
+This has saved me months of development to where I can focus on functionality of key features.
+This is far from the final project.
+I am actually at the stage where AI loses its effectiveness.

 ## Overview

 This project provides a bridge between: